torvalds/linux/Documentation/mm/damon/design.rst

     - Applied to pages that are accessed after the last access check from the scheme.
     - Handled by operations set layer.
 Supported by only ``paddr`` set.
+- pages that managed in a given size range
+    - Applied to pages that managed in a given size range.
+    - Handled by operations set layer.
+Supported by only ``paddr`` set.
 - address range
     - Applied to pages that belonging to a given address range.
     - Handled by the core logic.